unoplatform/uno/doc/articles/controls/GLCanvasElement.md

 ## Invalidating the canvas

 Additionally, `GLCanvasElement` has an `Invalidate` method that requests a redrawing of the `GLCanvasElement`, calling `RenderOverride` in the process.
 Note that `RenderOverride` will only be called once per `Invalidate` call and the output will be saved to be used in future frames.
 To update the output, you must call `Invalidate`.
 If you need to continuously update the output (e.g. in an animation), you can add an `Invalidate` call inside `RenderOverride`.

+## Detecting errors

+To detect errors in initializing the OpenGL environment, `GLCanvasElement` exposes a `LoadedSuccessfully` property that shows whether or nor the loading of the element and its OpenGL setup were successful.
+This property is only valid when the element is loading, i.e. its `IsLoaded` property is true.
+When the element is not loaded, the value of `LoadedSuccessfully` will be null.

 ## How to use Silk.NET